kaoh/javadoctoopenapischema/README.md

 # Introduction

-This library uses a properties file and adds @Schema annotation to fields and classes with the description attribute if this annotation is not yet present.
+Library and command line for scanning a source path and sub directories and adding or setting the `description` property of the Swagger OpenAPI `@io.swagger.v3.oas.annotations.media.Schema annotation` from the Javadoc.

 # Features